-Prerequisites: COSB 1000, COSB 1005, COSB 1100, COSB 1015, COSB 1200, COSB 1205, COSB 1215; and COSB 2305, COSB 2315 (both of which can be taken concurrently).
+Prerequisites: COSB 1000, COSB 1005, COSB 1100, COSB 1015, COSB 1200, COSB 1205, COSB 1215; also COSB 2305, COSB 2315 (both of which can be taken concurrently)

-COSB 2305 Advanced Cosmetology Lab Semester(s) Taught: TBA
+COSB 2305 Advanced Cosmetology Lab

-Description: In this course, students learn highly marketable skills in preparing for licensure and working in the profession of cosmetology.
-Students are challenged to serve in the community, to achieve senior student status, and to become mentors to their fellow peers.
-This course provides in-depth practical experience in learning and achieving advanced techniques in all areas essential to becoming a successful cosmetologist/barber.
+Description: In this course, students learn highly marketable skills in preparing for licensure & working in the profession of cosmetology.
+Students are challenged to serve in the community, to achieve senior student status, & to become mentors to their fellow peers.
+This course provides in-depth practical experience in learning & achieving advanced techniques in all areas essential to becoming a successful cosmetologist/barber.
 Students perform services in a salon setting.
-This course has a service learning component.
-This course requires a nonrefundable lab fee for the rental of a state board testing kit.
+This course has a service-learning component.
+This course requires a nonrefundable lab fee for the rental of a state board testing kit

-Prerequisites: COSB 1000, COSB 1005, COSB 1015, COSB 1100, COSB 1200, COSB 1205, COSB 1215; and COSB 2300, COSB 2315, COSB 2505 (these three can be taken concurrently).
+Prerequisites: COSB 1000, COSB 1005, COSB 1015, COSB 1100, COSB 1200, COSB 1205, COSB 1215; also

+COSB 2300, COSB 2315, COSB 2505 (these three can be taken concurrently)